menu icon

 Creamy Silken Tofu Smoothie

-2 glasses of smoothies topped with banana slices with a plate of banana and a spoon beside.
+2 glasses of tofu smoothies with a plate of banana slices and a teaspoon beside.

 Jump to: